 Did you know...
 The website CareerCast.com ranks the "best jobs" each year in terms of total worker experience.
-In 2011 mathematician, statistician and actuary were three of the top four jobs in the rankings.
+In 2018 mathematician, statistician and actuary were all in the top 10 best jobs rankings.
 See the entire list at their website.

 A degree in mathematics can lead to a variety of careers, and the more mathematics you learn the more doors are open to you.
 There are many online career resources.
 This list can get you started.